oVirt/ovirt-site/source/feature/frontendrefactor.html.md

     -   actions are allowed to be duplicate in the queue, only queries are not allowed to be duplicate.

 2. The user is not logged in and the operation is a public operation.

+After the operation has been added to the queue alert the OperationProcessor that new operations are available in the queue.

+###### VdcOperation

+This is the container for a specific operation.
+The container hold the type operation, and the parameters to the operation.

 ##### Special considerations